menu

 Harbor Blvd is a remote neighborhood (based on population density) located in Santa Barbara, California.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Harbor Blvd real estate is primarily made up of small (studio to two bedroom) townhomes and single-family homes.
+Harbor Blvd real estate is primarily made up of small (studio to two bedroom) single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Harbor Blvd neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Harbor Blvd neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Vacant apartments or homes are a major fact of life in Harbor Blvd.
 The current real estate vacancy rate here is 100.0%.
 This is higher than the rate of vacancies in 100.0% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (100.0%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.